bblgamified/llb-cs_rostereditor/README.md

 - Simple UI with two tabs: **Roster** and **Pitching**.

 ## Future enhancements
-- Team editor to change the name of the team and maybe the colours
+- Team editor to change the name of the team
 - Better understanding of the pitcher profiles for each team
 - Add player position editor in a separate tab